 The aim of elephant sanctuaries is to provide a safe home for the elephants so they live and roam as free as realistically possible.
 Most of the elephants are rescued or injured that need help to recover.

 They also help baby elephants that have been orphaned cause their parents were killed often due to illegal hunting.
-There is a challenge to returning captive elephants to the wild as been held in captivity does change their behavior.
+There is a challenge to returning captive elephants to the wild as being held in captivity does change their behavior.

 What Is The Best Elephant Sanctuary In Phuket?

 There are surprisingly a good few elephant sanctuaries around Phuket, the problem like anywhere else is finding the ones that look after the elephants properly and not just say they do.
-You need to check the current reviews online as to how the elephants are treated can change.
+You need to check the current reviews online as how the elephants are treated can change.

 They are a number of elephant sanctuaries in Phuket but these are the best 3 to visit.

 This is an ethical elephant sanctuary in Phuket which is part of an eco-tourism project in Thailand that has four other locations around the country that is headquartered in Chiang Mai.
 This sanctuary is for retired working elephants and rescued elephants.